hgdeoro/popyka/README.md

 Run PoPyKa to read the changes from PostgreSql and write JSONs to Kafka:

+    $ make docker-popyka-run-gitlab

+or building the image locally (if you want to try your changes):

     $ make docker-popyka-build
     $ make docker-popyka-run

 You can see the contents of the Kafka topic using ~~Kowl~~ Redpanda Console at http://localhost:8080/topics/popyka